47degrees/hood/docs/docs/README.md

 ## Adding the Hood dependency

-To add the Hood plugin dependency on Gradle you can use:
+To add the Hood plugin dependency on Gradle, you can use:

-### Declarative syntax(specially recommended for the Kotlin DSL)
+### Declarative syntax(especially recommended for the Kotlin DSL)

 ```groovy
 plugins {